nicholasproietti/P106_spectra_analyzer/README.md

 The PID is [106.212B.001](https://archive.eso.org/wdb/wdb/eso/sched_rep_arc/query?progid=106.212B.001) (that link may take you straight to the dataset if google cooperates).

+Although one may choose to install the [pipeline](https://eso.org/sci/software/pipelines/) to reduce data from GIRAFFE/FLAMES available from ESO, the GIRAFFE end products `2022-07-25T11_15_17.zip` are also included for convenience.

 For reference, the source catalog -- where we identified the stars to observe -- is [Hur et al. 2012](https://ui.adsabs.harvard.edu/abs/2012AJ....143...41H/abstract). `table1.dat` lists the`IDs` of all sources in the catalog with spectral information.

 So the star named "998" from the data collected under 106.212B.001 should correspond to star 998 in the Hur et al. catalog.

-The pipeline:

-Software to reduce data from GIRAFFE/FLAMES is available from ESO: https://eso.org/sci/software/pipelines/